sudarsan005/TwitterSimulator/README.md

 ### Get popular follower

-To get popular follower for all users http://localhost:8080/twitter/getDistance/findpopular this will return popular follower for all users.
+To get popular follower for all users http://localhost:8080/twitter/getDistance/findpopular this will return list of all users with their respective popular follower.